taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 });
 ~~~~~~~~

-Afterward, the `rootReducer` can be used to initialize the Redux store insetad of the single todo reducer.
+Afterward, the `rootReducer` can be used to initialize the Redux store instead of the single todo reducer.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~